ab-inbev-ze-company/ze-code-challenges/sre-cloud.md

 ### Building the Platform

-In a fresh AWS cloud account, how would you draw Zé's infrastructure, considering all the services we want to develop?
+In a fresh AWS cloud account, how would you draw and develop the Zé's infrastructure, considering all the services we want to develop?
 Think about security, network, communication, databases, etc. While drawing, we also need you to think about requirements like high-availability, performance and even how to give access to our development team to the production database.:

 We expect a high-level infrastrutucture drawing and explanations about each part of it - you can be as pragmatic as possible, the objective here is to quickly understand what you are proposing.